- Apartment : Apartment

 In the interest of the buyer, the certificate of location should clearly describe the current condition of all private portions (for instance, an apartment, a parking or storage space, or even land).
 Should the seller not have a certificate of location on hand (and unless the promise to purchase states otherwise), they will need to have one prepared, at their own expense.

 Many co-owners carry out work to renovate their apartments, after moving in, to make them more in tune with their tastes and personalities.
 Redecorating the premises and integrating new equipment,such as in the kitchen or the bathroom, is a legitimate endeavor.
-However, before a project can begin, you will need to verify whether the work in question is subject to prior authorization.
-Some work can be carried out without prior authorization, while other work requires the approval of the board of directors or of the general meeting of co-owners.
+To know the rules to be respected, it is better to refer to the declaration of co-ownership.
+This is how you will have to check, before a project can begin, whether the work in question is subject to prior authorization.
+Some work can be carried out without prior authorization, while other work requires the approval of the board of directors or of the meeting of co-owners.